 Podcasts provide lots of convenience to the listeners as they can listen to it while doing other things.
-On the other hand, it is easy to learn how to launch a podcast, making this one of the fastest rising marketing methods in 2021.
+On the other hand, it is easy to learn how to launch a podcast, making this one of the fastest rising marketing methods.

 4. Advances in recruitment Artificial Intelligence (AI)

-The single most significant trend that will shape the entire recruitment process in 2021 and beyond is Artificial Intelligence (AI).
+The single most significant trend that will shape the entire recruitment process is Artificial Intelligence (AI).

 The area of automation and AI has brought forth more gains to the recruitment industry.
 Therefore, it is no brainer that we should be expecting further improvements to the sector sooner or later.